awsdocs/amazon-ec2-user-guide/doc_source/using-instance-addressing.md

 ------

-### Assigning a public IPv4 address during instance launch<a name="public-ip-addresses"></a>

-Each subnet has an attribute that determines whether instances launched into that subnet are assigned a public IP address\.
-By default, nondefault subnets have this attribute set to false, and default subnets have this attribute set to true\.
-When you launch an instance, a public IPv4 addressing feature is also available for you to control whether your instance is assigned a public IPv4 address; you can override the default behavior of the subnet's IP addressing attribute\.
-The public IPv4 address is assigned from Amazon's pool of public IPv4 addresses, and is assigned to the network interface with the device index of eth0\.
-This feature depends on certain conditions at the time you launch your instance\.

-**Important**
-You can't manually disassociate the public IP address from your instance after launch\.
-Instead, it's automatically released in certain cases, after which you cannot reuse it\.
-For more information, see [Public IPv4 addresses and external DNS hostnames](#concepts-public-addresses)\.
-If you require a persistent public IP address that you can associate or disassociate at will, assign an Elastic IP address to the instance after launch instead\.
-For more information, see [Elastic IP addresses](elastic-ip-addresses-eip.md)\.

-**To access the public IP addressing feature when launching an instance**

-1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. Choose **Launch Instance**\.

-1. Select an AMI and an instance type, and then choose **Next: Configure Instance Details**\.

-1. On the **Configure Instance Details** page, for **Network**, select a VPC\.
-The **Auto\-assign Public IP** list is displayed\.
-Choose **Enable** or **Disable** to override the default setting for the subnet\.
-**Important**
-You cannot auto\-assign a public IP address if you specify more than one network interface\.
-Additionally, you cannot override the subnet setting using the auto\-assign public IP feature if you specify an existing network interface for eth0\.

-1. Follow the steps on the next pages of the wizard to complete your instance's setup\.
-For more information about the wizard configuration options, see [Launching an instance using the Launch Instance Wizard](launching-instance.md)\.
-On the final **Review Instance Launch** page, review your settings, and then choose **Launch** to choose a key pair and launch your instance\.

-1. On the **Instances** page, select your new instance and view its public IP address in **IPv4 Public IP** field in the details pane\.

-The public IP addressing feature is only available during launch\.
-However, whether you assign a public IP address to your instance during launch or not, you can associate an Elastic IP address with your instance after it's launched\.
-For more information, see [Elastic IP addresses](elastic-ip-addresses-eip.md)\.
-You can also modify your subnet's public IPv4 addressing behavior\.
-For more information, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.<a name="publicip-cli"></a>

-**To enable or disable the public IP addressing feature using the command line**

-You can use one of the following commands\.
-For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
-+ Use the `--associate-public-ip-address` or the `--no-associate-public-ip-address` option with the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command \(AWS CLI\)
-+ Use the `-AssociatePublicIp` parameter with the [New\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Instance.html) command \(AWS Tools for Windows PowerShell\)

 ### Assigning an IPv6 address to an instance<a name="assign-ipv6-address"></a>

 If your VPC and subnet have IPv6 CIDR blocks associated with them, you can assign an IPv6 address to your instance during or after launch\.
 The IPv6 address is assigned from the IPv6 address range of the subnet, and is assigned to the network interface with the device index of eth0\.

-IPv6 is supported on all current generation instance types and the C3, R3, and I2 previous generation instance types\.

 **To assign an IPv6 address to an instance during launch**